What are floaters?

-Floaters, or in medical language myodesopsias, is when we see moving floating bodies in the form of dots, shadows, threads, flies, webs or other shapes moving around the visual field, which, by definition, do not correspond to real external items.
+Floaters, or in medical language, myodesopsias, is seeing moving floating bodies in the form of dots, shadows, threads, flies, webs or other shapes moving around the visual field, which, by definition, do not correspond to real external items.
 It’s one of the most common reasons for paying a visit to the ophthalmologist.

-Despite the fact that the cause-effect relationship has not been accurately ascertained, age and myopia have been identified as the main predisposing factors.
+Despite the fact that the cause and effect relationship has not been accurately ascertained, age and myopia (short-sightedness) have been identified as the main predisposing factors.
 In terms of structure, floaters correspond to condensation (clusters of collagen fibres) that form in the transparent gelatinous liquid filling the eyeball, known as the vitreous humour, which project their shadow on the retina when light passes through.
 In the majority of cases, these condensation clusters are a consequence of the natural dehydration of the vitreous.

 Myodesopsias are very common and most people learn to ignore them.
 They are typically seen more intensely when we focus our eyes on a uniformly lit surface with lots of background light (like a computer screen, when reading or even looking at the sky on a cloudy day).